-This mountainous park straddling northern Kagoshima and western Miyazaki Prefectures has excellent hikes of many lengths, although ash eruptions, toxic gases and other volcanic activity sometimes changes accessibility.
-The area is known for its wild azaleas, hot springs and the 75m waterfall, Senriga-taki.
-It is also famous in Japanese mythology as being the place where the gods first descended to earth and began the imperial dynasty, unbroken to this day.
+Pockmarked with volcanic craters, crisscrossed by hiking trails and boasting some lovely coastal scenery, Kirishima-Kinkō-wan National Park straddles northern Kagoshima and western Miyazaki Prefectures.
+There are excellent hikes of many lengths, although ash eruptions, toxic gases and other volcanic activity sometimes change accessibility.
+The area is known for its wild azaleas, hot springs and the 75m waterfall Senriga-taki.
+It's also famous in Japanese mythology as being the place where the gods first descended to earth and began the imperial dynasty, said to be unbroken to this day.